Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Results for the Horvitz-Thompson estimators

 \subsection{Proof of Proposition \ref{prop: ht test validity}}

 In this subsection, we put everything together to prove the validity of tests based on the Horvitz-Thompson estimator.
-To this end, we first make another mild assumption, akin to Condition 6 from \cite{Aronow2017}. \begin{assumption} As $I \to \infty$,
+To this end, we first make another mild assumption, akin to Condition 6 of \citet{Aronow2017}.